Industry City: NYCEDC's Bush Terminal redevelopment

-By the 1980s, the section of Bush Terminal between 41st and 50th Streets was derelict with large populations of squatters and prostitutes, and it was a popular place for dumping dead bodies.
+By the 1980s, the section of Bush Terminal between 41st and 50th Streets was derelict with large populations of squatters and prostitutes, and it was reportedly used for dumping dead bodies.
 The city allowed the Southwest Brooklyn Industrial Development Corporation (SBIDC) to develop 1,500,000 ft2 of space, spread across eleven warehouses, in this part of Bush Terminal in 1989.
 The New York City Economic Development Corporation (NYCEDC) started leasing three of the city-owned buildings at Bush Terminal in the 1990s.
 The SBIDC, in conjunction with the NYCEDC, cleaned up and renovated the Bush Terminal structures.
 By 1998, the eleven warehouses were at 100% occupancy and they collectively housed 150 tenants.
 In 1997, the city also provided some funding to repurpose parts of one building in Bush Terminal as a business incubator for the garment industry.

-In 2006, the NYCEDC proposed the sale, to developers, of the three warehouse buildings that it leased.
+In 2006, the NYCEDC proposed selling to developers the three warehouse buildings that it leased.
 Following the 2009 rezoning of Sunset Park, the NYCEDC started soliciting requests for proposals to redevelop the three buildings with a collective area of 130,000 ft2.
 The requests for proposals were re-issued in 2011 to allow for a longer lease.